yubing744/sui/examples/coupons/README.md

 their mnemonic (or use QR-code).
 Interestingly, everyone can socially share their NFT-link with friends, even before opening any wallet app.
 We expect that these social elements will boost word of mouth and adoption of the coupon NFT idea.

+## Key Management
-Regarding the merchant, note that in this demo we utilize deterministic key generation, where the merchants only needs a single secret key (seed) to deterministically generate the mnemonic phrase for every user.
+From the merchant's point of view, note that in this demo we utilize deterministic key generation, where each merchant only needs a single secret key (`seed`) to deterministically generate the mnemonic phrase for every user.
 The key management is as easy as possible by only requiring to protect the secret seed, because every user-mnemonic can always be derived whenever required.

+Merchants who want to follow a mint-and-forget policy, they could even delete the `seed` after minting and e-mailing users.
+Obviously in the above scenario user mnemonic recovery will not be possible, but at the same time the merchant is not requiring to run (or be considered) a custody service.

 ## Sui Coupon extensions
 Note that Sui supports batched transactions from the same account, which is a very useful feature in the coupon scenario as the merchant can force minting for multiple user in one mega transaction.

 Additionally, we are working in a multi-signer batch transaction model, which will allow for spending an NFT even without owning the required Sui gas amount.
-We expect that because of Sui's costs per transaction, many 3rd party service will be willing to help users move their assets by tipping the user transaction with the gas required.
+We expect that because of Sui's low costs per transaction, many 3rd party services will be willing to help users move their assets by tipping the user-transaction with the gas required.
 This extension is WIP.

 ## Application Components
 This project required the implementation or enhancements to the following 5 high-level components: